 It has become the largest one-day free to enter festival in the whole of Gloucestershire and the ONLY National Festival to celebrate the MAGNIFICENT ONION

-Our chairman Peter Pain has been researching the history of the Onion Fayre.
+Our treasurer Peter Pain has been researching the history of the Onion Fayre.
 Click here to find out more.

 In 2016 Newent Onion Fayre was presented with the